 4.12.27 The Green Belt Review (2018) found the sub-parcel of land reflecting this site to make a 'medium' contribution to the Green Belt purposes.
-The site adjoins the large built up area of Haydock, but is relatively well contained and strategic gaps between Haydock and elsewhere could still be maintained following the release of this site from the Green Belt.
+The site adjoins the large built up area of Haydock but is relatively well contained and strategic gaps between Haydock and elsewhere could still be maintained following the release of this site from the Green Belt.
 The Review also found the site to have 'good' development potential.
 The removal of this site from the Green Belt in conjunction with site 6EA, and the now developed employment land at Florida Farm North presents the opportunity to provide a stronger, more robust boundary in this location.
 The site is located within 1km of an area falling within the 20% most deprived population in the UK.
 Its development for employment use would help reduce poverty and social exclusion and help reduce the need to travel through making best use of existing transport infrastructure due to its location close to a high frequency bus service.

-6EA - Land West of Millfield Lane, south of Liverpool Road and north of Clipsley Brook, Haydock built-up area, but was considered in part to prevent ribbon development along Liverpool Road.
+6EA - Land West of Millfield Lane, south of Liverpool Road and north of Clipsley Brook, Haydock

+4.12.28 The Green Belt Review (2018) found the sub-parcel of land reflecting this site to make a 'medium' contribution to the Green Belt purposes.
+At the time the Green Belt Review was undertaken, this site did not adjoin a large built-up area, but was considered in part to prevent ribbon development along Liverpool Road.
 Since that time, employment development at Florida Farm North has taken place adjacent the southern boundary of the site.
 This site would form a natural extension to the Haydock Industrial Estate, and its development would provide a stronger, more robust Green Belt boundary.
 The site is located within 1km of an area falling within the 20% most deprived population in the UK.
 Its development for employment use would help reduce poverty and social exclusion